ShazSeatter/PDA_static_and_dynamic_testing/part_1_docs/testing_task_1.md

   for card in cards:
     total += card.value
   # return on this level will exit the loop and not continue adding all the values
+  # total needs to be converted into a string for the concatentation to work
     return "You have a total of" + total

 ```